Retarus Press Release:

 1. Workplace of the future

 The modern office is moving to the cloud.
-In order to meet the growing user demand for collaboration and mobility and the IT demand for central and dynamic IT management, many businesses are moving to cloud-based solutions such as Microsoft Office 365.
-To ensure the best possible protection of their communication in the cloud, businesses should extend Microsoft Office 365 using additional modules for e-mail security, compliance, and usability.
-Specialized e-mail security providers already offer reliable functionality that goes far beyond the basic functions Microsoft Office 365 provides.
+In order to meet the growing user demand for collaboration and mobility and the IT demand for central and dynamic IT management, many businesses are moving to cloud-based solutions such as Microsoft 365.
+To ensure the best possible protection of their communication in the cloud, businesses should extend Microsoft 365 using additional modules for e-mail security, compliance, and usability.
+Specialized e-mail security providers already offer reliable functionality that goes far beyond the basic functions Microsoft 365 provides.

 2. Connected business